the-locksmith/rcon/README.md

 rcon status
 ```

-Another option is to specify configuratiom file via command line or use `RCON_CONF` environment variable, which might be handy in case of maintaining multiple game servers:
+Another option is to specify configuration file via command line or use `RCON_CONF` environment variable, which might be handy in case of maintaining multiple game servers:

 ```
 rcon -config /test/.rconrc status